Physical Therapist Assistants

 Step 4: Seek Employment

 Physical therapy assistants may find employment in a wide range of settings.
-According to the U.S. Bureau of Labor Statistics (BLS), most were employed by physical, occupational and speech therapists' offices as well as hospitals in 2012.
+According to the U.S. Bureau of Labor Statistics (BLS), most were employed by physical, occupational and speech therapists' offices as well as hospitals.
 Nursing homes, physicians' offices and home healthcare services also employed physical therapy assistants.
 Beginning assistants may also look for employment in acute hospitals, orthopedic clinics and skilled nursing units, which are expected to offer increased job opportunities due to the growing elderly population.

 Step 5: Pursue a Specialty